 • Business executives

-• Positions in which the employee receives a commission
+• Positions in which the employee receives a commission.

 With regard to holiday overtime, there are no applicable provisions under the law.
 While some Texas companies choose to pay their employees overtime for working on federal holidays, not all companies do so.
+It is their right to refuse to pay overtime during holidays unless holiday overtime is part of the employer’s official employment policy or is guaranteed in a work contract.
+Additionally, employers in Texas are not obligated to pay overtime for work performed on weekends.

 When employers fail to pay their employees overtime—or do not pay them the proper amount of overtime—they can be subject to monetary fines and other serious penalties.

-Overtime Pay versus Comp Time
+Overtime Pay Versus Comp Time

 When it comes to managing payments to employees, overtime is different from comp time.
 Comp time basically translates into a period of time off (instead of cash), which is comparable to the number of hours you worked above 40 in a given week.